 the reason for this migration was economic.The men of

-court records show that coal was being mined there in
+court records showing that coal was being mined there at least since

 In 1778 James Milnes leased

 two coal seams in the Flockton area from Mary Wortley,

 Countess of Bute.
 Plans of some of these coal workings